girish1729/girish1729.github.io/index.md

 ## Linkedin

-[Linkedin](https://linkedin.com/in/girishvenkatachalam){:target="_blank"} is also a place where my projects are listed(mostly commercial).
+[Linkedin](https://linkedin.com/in/girishvenkatachalam) is also a place where my projects are listed(mostly commercial).

-## Other

-Being a digital nomad I really have plenty of time or no time at all.
-I have never worked in a regular job since May 18, 2005.

 ## Tech stack